jopemachine-arvis/arvis-linker/README.md

 > Make your [Arvis](https://github.com/jopemachine/arvis) extensions installable from npm

-This repository is inspired and cloned by [alfred-link](https://github.com/SamVerschueren/alfred-link/blob/master/readme.md)
+This lib is inspired and cloned from [alfred-link](https://github.com/SamVerschueren/alfred-link/blob/master/readme.md)

 ## Install